Updated: Apr 6

 Exercise.
 You know you need to move your body, but... ⠀ ⠀ Maybe you struggle with lack of time and motivation, maybe you've tried exercise before but were disappointed by lackluster results, or maybe you're ready to get moving, but are overwhelmed by where to start. ⠀ You're not alone.
 Lack of time and motivation are the two most common excuses for skipping out on exercise, and if you're a beginner, well, that alone can be completely overwhelming. ⠀ Many of us hear the word "exercise" and think of the gym, punishing workouts, and signing up for something you dread.
 But exercise is goes so much deeper than pretty muscles or achieving weight loss.
 Yes, can help you get stronger and fitter, but it's great for mind and spirit too!

-When you make exercise a regular part of your day-to-day routine, you’ll quickly begin to experience some pretty great benefits - body, mind and spirit.
+And when you make movement a regular part of your day-to-day routine, you’ll quickly begin to experience all these great benefits for yourself...

 Increased energy and mental focus

 Reduced risk of disease

 Supporting strong bones

 Here are some simple ways to add a bit of Fitness into your day -- no gym membership required!

 Just as ergonomic experts recommend that office workers take their eyes off their computer screen every hour or so, fitness experts are advocating getting up from your chair and taking a brisk walk up and down the stairs.
 Take breaks throughout the day by offering to pick up supplies for your colleagues, take the mail downstairs instead of waiting for it to be picked up, pace your office while on a call, or walk to a colleague's office to chat rather than send them an email.
 That way, you force yourself to get up from your seat and walk for a few minutes several times throughout the day.